-- Assist and counsel student with Medical Assistant program curriculum.
+- Assist and advise student with Medical Assistant program curriculum.

-- May assist and coordinate externships for Medical Administrative Assistant students.
+- May assist and coordinate externships for Medical Assistant students.

 The list of essential functions is not exhaustive and may be supplemented.

-- Four (4) years of job-related training and experience is required for instructors who have not graduated from an accredited MDA program.
+- A minimum of four (4) years of job-related training and experience for those instructors who are not graduates from an accredited Medical Assistant program.

-- Must hold current certifications or other designations as required by local, state or federal laws to work in the field.
+- If applicable in addition to the above criteria, must have a current license, certification, or other designation as required by local, state, or federal laws to work in the Medical Assistant field.

 - Knowledge of Word, Excel, Access, PowerPoint and computer skills.